Fully Autonomous Underwater Scanning

 Empowering sustainable aquaculture and fisheries to scale and enabling effective management of our pristine coastline in NZ and globally.

-Our smart drones and data processing services provide 3D colour scanning/recognition of underwater surfaces / objects / organisms to sub-mm accuracy using novel AI approaches to automatically scan for crop health, condition, biofouling, or conditions of underwater structures.
+Our smart autonomous underwater vehicle and data processing services provide 3D colour scanning/recognition of underwater surfaces, objects, organisms to sub-mm accuracy using novel AI approaches to automatically scan for crop health, condition, biofouling, or conditions of underwater structures.

 Our approach is unique in that we have developed an advanced AUV simulator which enables rapid prototyping of novel navigation, inspection patterns and AI-based image recognition.
 This software-in-the-loop code runs line-for-line in both the simulator and underwater drone.
 This, together with our extensive experience in AI and developing AUVs, gives us a significant advantage, not only in NZ, but internationally.